signalflatpak/signal/README.md

 ## Running Build Scripts

+`autobuild.sh` should update and export all these things for you.
+If these steps are ever unhelpful or out of date, look at what scripts the github action runs and pay attention to exported variables.

-Fairly simple. `ci-build.sh` builds signal in an AMD or ARM docker container and copies the .deb out.
+`ci-build.sh` builds signal in an AMD or ARM docker container and copies the .deb out.

 ```
 export VERSION="6.12.0"